onlinews/online_ws/docs/Ch_1_GettingStarted.md

 your payment information a few days after you participated.
 It can take up to 3 weeks for the payment to be processed.
 ```
 **4)** Creating timeslots is a bit different for online studies.
 Instead of a classic "slot", you create a *deadline*.
-You can select the amount of people you want to test and participants sign up for it in the same way they sign up for in-lab studies.
-Signing up does not equal participating in this scenario.
+You can select the amount of people you want to test and then participants can sign up for it in the same way they would sign up for in-lab studies.
+In this case, *signing up* does not equal *participating*.
 Participants are free to participate in the study UNTIL the deadline, thus it can happen that somebody signs up, but will not complete the study for a week (depending on the deadline).

 ![Advertise Online Study in SONA](./img/SonaSetUpStudy3.PNG)

-#### 1.4.2.1 Paying for studies via SONA (only relevant for B&C Lab)
+#### 1.4.2.1 Paying for studies via SONA (specific to Oxford)
 SONA is a solid place to advertise and recruit, however it scales poorly.
 There is not too many participants in the system to begin with and paying participants is quite cumbersome.
 So we can recommend it with manageable sample sizes (<30 participants), but it is a huge time sink for big sample sizes.

-For a more comprehensive description of payments, have a look [here](https://www.dropbox.com/s/3sh1vrj460peo0o/PaymentsForOnlineTesting_Instructions.pdf?dl=0).
+For a more comprehensive description of payments in Oxford, have a look [here](https://teams.microsoft.com/_#/school/files/General?threadId=19%3Ad08f75a950904c1285d6d772373d3698%40thread.tacv2&ctx=channel&context=PaymentForms&rootfolder=%252Fsites%252FClinicalNeurosciences-OHBAOnlineExperiments%252FShared%2520Documents%252FGeneral%252FPaymentForms).

 1. Once you have created your SONA online study and added your study link to it, you can set time slots and number of participants just like with regular studies.
 You pay participants after they have participated.
 2. Participants will sign up and complete your study.
 Try to time your testing slots well so that you can test at least 10 participants in a week.
 Testing  more than 9 participants allows you to use the bulk testing form of the **Experimental Psychology Department** or the **Department of Psychiatry**.
-Find the forms and more information [here](https://www.dropbox.com/s/3sh1vrj460peo0o/PaymentsForOnlineTesting_Instructions.pdf?dl=0).
+Find the forms and more information [here](https://teams.microsoft.com/_#/school/files/General?threadId=19%3Ad08f75a950904c1285d6d772373d3698%40thread.tacv2&ctx=channel&context=PaymentForms&rootfolder=%252Fsites%252FClinicalNeurosciences-OHBAOnlineExperiments%252FShared%2520Documents%252FGeneral%252FPaymentForms).
 Try not to let too much time pass until you have collected 10 participants, so that the *first* participant doesn’t have to wait too long for their payment – this creates unnecessary and time-consuming email queries.
 3. In order to get the participants' payment information, you will need to contact them manually (we know – quite time-consuming and not great for big studies; almost as depressing as the life of one of the authors - a self-defined color-blind synesthete).
-The easiest way to contact participants is to *Download the SONA Participant List* as a .csv file and copy all the email addresses from it.
-This option is available via the *Study Menu* of your study.
+The easiest way to contact participants is to ```Download the SONA Participant List``` as a .csv file and copy all the email addresses from it.
+This option is available via the ```Study Menu``` of your study.
-4. The most time efficient method is to let participants fill out a simplified [blank form](https://www.dropbox.com/s/3sh1vrj460peo0o/PaymentsForOnlineTesting_Instructions.pdf?dl=0) themselves and send it back to you.
+4. The most time efficient method is to let participants fill out a simplified [blank form](https://teams.microsoft.com/_#/school/files/General?threadId=19%3Ad08f75a950904c1285d6d772373d3698%40thread.tacv2&ctx=channel&context=PaymentForms&rootfolder=%252Fsites%252FClinicalNeurosciences-OHBAOnlineExperiments%252FShared%2520Documents%252FGeneral%252FPaymentForms) themselves and send it back to you.
 You can then collate all the forms and just copy-paste them into one form.
 Save the form using the study name followed by the date period it covers.
-Password protect the final form and send it to the B&C Lab Manager, followed by the password in a separate email.
+Password protect the final form and send it to your Lab Manager, followed by the password in a separate email.

-*Note: In the study description (and when you are contacting them), please keep participants well-informed about the duration (usually 3 weeks) and the overall process of the reimbursement.
+*Note: In the study description (and when you are contacting participants), please keep participants well-informed about the duration (usually 3 weeks) and the overall process of the reimbursement.
 This spares everybody a lot of unnecessary email traffic.*

 ### 1.4.3.
-Prolific
+Prolific (quite specific to Oxford)
-In our workshop we will be using Prolific for recruitment.
+In the following chapters we will be using Prolific for recruitment.
 Please register for a [Prolific](https://www.prolific.co/) account.
 You should use your ```ox.ac.uk``` email address.

 The best way to navigate Prolific is to go through the many tutorials and examples it provides.
 This is also the best way [to create your first study](https://researcher-help.prolific.co/hc/en-gb/articles/360009220953-Creating-a-study-on-Prolific).
 The good thing is that while you have *no* money on your Prolific account, there is little you can mess up incidentally, e.g. you can't release a study to thousands of participants without money.
 So really take the time to explore it.
 For example, the option to specify how many participants are needed, fair payment, and how to set additional screening criteria.
 You will find all these topics in the [documentation](https://researcher-help.prolific.co/hc/en-gb).

 ### 1.4.3.1.
 Create a Prolific study
 In the following chapters we will advertise our study via Prolific, thus we will go through one example specifically.
 But in case you have not created any studies in Prolific yet, now is the time to try it out.

 1) After creating an account, add a VAT number via the ACCOUNT tab of Prolific.
-The universal university VAT number is ```GB125506730```.
+The universal Oxford University VAT number is ```GB125506730```.
 This will make payment claims much easier in the future.
 2) Next, you need to create/add a new study on Prolific.
 Give the study a meaningful name - this is important as you will use it to claim participant money from the financial department of Experimental Psychology or Psychiatry.
-For the rest you can add placeholder information/links – these you can change later on at any time.
-They are irrelevant at this stage.
+For the rest you can add placeholder information/links – these you can change at any time in the future.
+These fields are irrelevant at this stage.

 ![Create Online Study in Prolific](./img/ProlificNewStudy1.PNG)

 3) Note the two fields marked in yellow.
 The first one shows the study link.
 You will insert this link into your PsychoPy experiments.
 It redirects the participants back to Prolific when they are done with the experiment.
 This is how Prolific knows who finished the task and how long it took them.

-4) When you create a new study, you need to enter **(1)** how many participants you want to recruit, and **(2)** the amount you want to reward to each participant as stated in your ethics.
+4) When you create a new study, you need to enter **(1)** how many participants you want to recruit, and **(2)** the amount you want to reward to each participant as stated in your [ethics](https://online-ws.readthedocs.io/en/latest/Ch_1_GettingStarted/#2-ethics).

 ![Create Online Study in Prolific](./img/ProlificNewStudy2.PNG)

 5) Save the study **as a draft**.

-For the purpose of this workshop, please create a study with the following specifications:
+In case you want to follow the following chapters 1 to 1, please create a study with the following specifications.
+But this is not so critical.
+The important thing is that you somehow have a bit of money on your prolific account.

 ```
 1. Call your study "Bell or dog?
 DD"  - with your initials after the question mark.